SIDE QUAD·SAFARI BUGGY SAFARI · ANTALYA

 Two pulleys and a belt

 A belt-driven CVT is built from two variable-diameter pulleys connected by a V-belt.
 Each pulley is a pair of cone-shaped halves.
 Push the halves together and the belt is forced to ride higher, on a larger effective diameter; let them spread apart and the belt sits lower, on a smaller diameter.
-Because the belt length is fixed, when one pulley grows the other must shrink — and the ratio between them changes continuously, with no steps, as the CVT principle describes.
+Because the belt length is fixed, when one pulley grows the other must shrink — and the ratio between them changes continuously, with no steps, as the basic CVT principle describes.
 That is the whole trick: infinite ratios between a low and a high limit, instead of four or five discrete gears.

 What moves the pulleys — centrifugal roller weights